 Parents are usually encouraged to take an active part in their child’s education in school, but what about in private music lessons?
 Read on as New Jersey music teacher Blythe Q. tackles the question…

 So, you’ve signed your child up for music lessons.
-She’s showed a lot of interest in playing over the past couple months and you have that lovely piano from your mother-in-law.
+She’s shown a lot of interest in playing over the past couple months and you have that lovely piano from your mother-in-law.
 You’re both excited to get started!
 But after a few lessons, she’s starting to lose interest.
 You heard her playing the piano pretty often at the beginning, but now she never touches it.
 What went wrong?
 She was so enthusiastic to start with and now she dreads her lessons.

 I’ve seen this happen many times.
 A student starts off excited to learn an instrument, but her interest fades quickly when she discovers that it’s not as easy as she thought it would be.
 On the other hand, I’ve also seen students love their lessons more and more as time goes on.
 They practice all the time and are always excited to show me how far they’ve come since their last lessons.